Reply (company)

-Reply is an Italian company that specialises in consulting, system integration and digital services, with a focus on the design and implementation of solutions based on the web and social networks.
+Reply is an Italian company that specialises in information technology consulting, system integration and digital services, with a focus on the design and implementation of solutions based on the web and social networks.

-Reply's revenue increased from €33.3 million in 2000, the year the company was listed on the STAR segment of the Italian Stock Exchange (Borsa Italiana), to €1.48 billion and over 10,500 employees in 2021.
+Reply's revenue increased from €33.3 million in 2000, the year the company was listed on the STAR segment of the Italian Stock Exchange (Borsa Italiana), to €2.12 billion and 15,000 employees in 2023.

 History

 Founded in 1996 in Turin by a group of IT managers led by Mario Rizzante the company uses a network model, consisting of dozens of companies (controlled by a parent company and each focused on a specific business) operating in various sectors such as big data, cloud computing, digital media and internet of things.

-Since 2006, the year in which the leadership of the company passes to Tatiana Rizzante, daughter of Mario, the expansion in Europe, in particular in England and Germany, begins, both opening new offices and making existing realities.
-So it's the turn of the Benelux and France.
-In the family business, Tatiana's brother Filippo also works as chief technology officer.
+Since 2006, the year in which the leadership of the company passes to Tatiana Rizzante, daughter of Mario, the company has expanded in Europe, in particular in England, Germany, the Benelux and France.
+Tatiana's brother Filippo is the chief technology officer.
 In 2013 Mario Rizzante was nominated Cavaliere del Lavoro.

 Turnover increased from 33.3 million euros in 2000, the year of listing on the Star segment of Borsa Italiana, to 884 million euros in 2017.

-Already in 2004, according to Forbes, it was among the top 25 Italian companies with the highest growth rate.
+According to Forbes, in 2004 it was among the top 25 Italian companies with the highest growth rate.

-Sectors

-Thanks to the companies of its network, Reply operates in the following sectors: